polyaxon/polyaxon/site/integrations/custom-integration.md

 ## Components

+Polyaxon provides an interface for authoring reusable [components](/docs/core/specification/), there's a growing ecosystem of components that can be used by other Polyaxon users, but it's a big world out there.
+There are always useful integrations that don't yet exist, but should.
-Polyaxon provides an interface for authoring reusable [components](/docs/core/specification/), users can contribute to the public [components registry](https://github.com/polyaxon/polyaxon-hub/) or create private components for their own internal use.
+Users can contribute new components to the public [components registry](https://github.com/polyaxon/polyaxon-hub/) or create private components for their own internal use.

 ## Integrations with the API/SDKs